drwl/annotaterb/MIGRATION_GUIDE.md

-## Guide for migrating from Annotate to AnnotateRb
+## Guide for migrating from Annotate to Annotaterb
 ### Notable differences
-* AnnotateRb drops support for older version of Ruby.
+* Annotaterb drops support for older version of Ruby.
 At the time of writing, the minimum supported Ruby version is 2.7 as older versions have been end-of-life'd for sometime now.
 * The command line interface has been changed to make commands easier to run annotations for models and routes separately.
 Refer to Command line differences section for more details.
 * Configuration can now be done in a yml file instead of reading from ENV.
 * No longer reads configuration options from ENV / environment variables.